-The Corporation has in place a 20% fixed stock option plan that was approved by the Shareholders at the Corporation's annual general meeting held on April 14, 2023.
+The Corporation has in place a 20% fixed stock option plan (the "Stock Option Plan") that was approved by the Shareholders at the Corporation's annual general meeting held on April 14, 2023.
 Under the existing Stock Option Plan, the aggregate number of shares that may be available for issuance, from time to time, shall be a maximum of 18,886,094.